- En Español

 This week marks the start of our annual Oldways Mediterranean Diet Challenge and we invite you to join us as we embark together on a month of Mediterranean-style eating.

 So What Is the Mediterranean Diet?

 The Mediterranean Diet reﬂects a way of eating that is traditional in the countries that surround the Mediterranean Sea, including Italy, Greece, Spain, Turkey, Israel, and Egypt.
-Whole grains and other plant-based foods are the foundation of the Med Diet, making up the largest, bottom section of the Med Diet pyramid.
-Fish and seafood are consumed a few times a week and small portions of meat, dairy and cheese are used extra ﬂavoring or as a garnish on a dish daily to weekly.
+Whole grains and other plant-based foods are at its foundation, making up the largest, bottom section of the Mediterranean Diet pyramid.
+Fish and seafood are consumed a few times a week and small portions of meat, dairy, and cheese are used for extra ﬂavoring or as a garnish on a dish daily to weekly.

 What Are the Health Beneﬁts of the Mediterranean Diet?

-Decades of scientiﬁc research indicate that the Med Diet oﬀers a wide spectrum of health beneﬁts to those who embrace this pattern of eating.
-In fact, evidence shows that the Med Diet can help you:
+Decades of scientiﬁc research indicate that the Mediterranean Diet oﬀers a wide spectrum of health beneﬁts to those who embrace this pattern of eating.
+In fact, evidence shows that the Mediterranean Diet can help you:

 - Lower your risk of heart disease

 - Lower your risk of high blood pressure